00jackson/Forecastify/README.md

 # Weather-Today

 _A weather app using RapidAPI_
-A app that displays the fetched live weather of any defined cities across the world.
+A web app that displays the fetched live weather of any defined cities across the world.
 The displayed weather may not be accurate but its quite approximately correct.

 [live View](https://weather-today-production.up.railway.app/)